- Photo Name

 - Margaret Brennan

-Brennan became moderator of FACE THE NATION in February 2018 and quickly became known for her tough but fair questioning of world leaders, politicians, and policy makers.
-She brings to her coverage of domestic politics a background in national security and financial news.
+Brennan started as moderator of FACE THE NATION in February 2018 and quickly became known for her tough but fair questioning of world leaders, politicians and policy makers.
+She brings a background in national security and financial news to her coverage of domestic politics.

-World leaders including Presidents Joe Biden and Donald Trump, U.K. Prime Minister Boris Johnson and French President Emmanuel Macron have been interviewed on the program by Brennan along with Republican and Democratic leaders including House Speaker Nancy Pelosi.
+World leaders including Presidents Joe Biden and Donald Trump, Vice Presidents Kamala Harris and Mike Pence, U.K. Prime Minister Boris Johnson and French President Emmanuel Macron have been interviewed on the program by Brennan along with Republican and Democratic leaders including House Speakers Kevin McCarthy and Nancy Pelosi.

-As the second woman to host the venerable CBS News broadcast, Brennan has continued FACE THE NATION’s legacy as America’s premier Sunday morning public affairs program and helped propel it to be the most watched in its category during the 2020-2021 and the 2021-2022 television season.
-In 2021, Face the Nation won first place in the National Headliner Awards category for broadcast and cable coverage of a continuing news event for its pandemic coverage, with the judges noting “this coverage was exactly what the country needed at the time.”
-In 2020, Face the Nation also earned Wilbur Award from the Religion Communications Council for its 2019 feature on bipartisanship with Sen. James Lankford (R-OK) and Sen. Chris Coons (D-DE).
+As the second woman to host the venerable CBS News broadcast, Brennan has continued FACE THE NATION’s legacy as America’s premier Sunday morning public affairs program and helped propel it to be the most-watched in its category during the 2020-2021 and the 2021-2022 television season.
+In 2023, the broadcast was recognized with a Walter Cronkite Award for Excellence in TV Political Journalism, citing Brennan’s moderating approach as “measured, completely consistent, researched and prepared.”
+In 2021, FACE THE NATION won first place in the National Headliner Awards category for Broadcast and Cable Coverage of a Continuing News Event for its pandemic coverage, with the judges noting “this coverage was exactly what the country needed at the time.”
+In 2020, FACE THE NATION also earned a Wilbur Award from the Religion Communications Council for its 2019 feature on bipartisanship with Sen. James Lankford (R-OK) and Sen. Chris Coons (D-DE).

-Brennan also won an Emmy for her 2018 FACE THE NATION interview with the father of a student killed in the Parkland high school shooting included in CBS News’ “39 Days” documentary that took viewers inside the creation of a movement as students turned grief into action.
+Brennan also won an Emmy for her 2018 FACE THE NATION interview with the father of a student killed in the Parkland High School shooting included in CBS News’ 39 DAYS documentary, which took viewers inside the creation of a movement as students turned grief into action.

-She joined CBS News in 2012 and has held roles including State Department and White House Correspondent.
-While contributing across all CBS News broadcasts and platforms, Brennan has broken stories including the news that members of the Trump Cabinet were discussing invoking the 25th amendment following the January 6th siege of the U.S. Capitol.
+She joined CBS News in 2012 and has held roles including State Department and White House correspondent.
+While contributing across all CBS News broadcasts and platforms, Brennan has broken stories including the news that members of the Trump cabinet were discussing invoking the 25th amendment following the Jan.
+6 siege of the U.S. Capitol.
 She has covered historic moments such as the landmark nuclear deal with Iran; restoration of diplomatic ties with Cuba; the standoff with North Korea; the conflict in Ukraine; and the accord to transfer control of Syria’s chemical weapons.

 Brennan brings a wealth of reporting experience to the moderator chair on FACE THE NATION that sets her and the broadcast apart and provides nuanced coverage on pressing developments.
 Prior to joining CBS News, Brennan spent a decade covering the global financial markets.
 She anchored and reported for Bloomberg Television around the globe.
 Previously, she was a correspondent at CNBC with a focus on the consumer during the 2008 financial crisis and contributed to various NBC News programs.
 Brennan began her career as a producer for CNBC’s “Wall Street Week with Louis Rukeyser.”

-Brennan is a board member of the Council on Foreign Relations and also sits on the advisory board for the University of Virginia School of Politics and the Smurfit School of Business.
-She is also a member of the Gridiron Club.
+Brennan is a board member of the Council on Foreign Relations and was elected to the Partnership for Public Service board of directors in 2023.
+She is a board member and Center Scholar for the University of Virginia Center for Politics and a board member of the Smurfit School of Business at the University College Dublin.
+Brennan is also a member of the Gridiron Club.